 1832, Arthur continued in the Tory party fighting reform, though he finally had to consent to the Great Reform Bill.

-1834 He was invited to form a Tory government for the second time, but Arthur refused.
+1834 He had become invited to form a Tory government for the second time, but Arthur refused.
 He joined Sir Robert Peel’s ministry as Foreign Secretary, and would later become the Leader of the House of Lords.

 Two years later he refused a second invitation to form a government.
 He instead joined Sir Peel’s ministry as Foreign Secretary.
 He later became Leader of the House of Lords, and upon Sir Peel’s resignation in 1846, retired from politics.